 My first ever attempt to write a play was a monologue relating to the shortage of diversity in casting called Desirable which I also performed.
 Shortly afterward, I had the incredible honor of it being published in a collection of writings by minority women entitled In Full Color.

 I am happiest when being immersed in a creative project and just doing the work.
-Writing, acting and being of service to both my fellow artists and audience; I feel so lucky to be part of the fabric of storytelling.
+Writing, directing, producing, acting and being of service to both my fellow artists and audience; I feel so lucky to be part of the fabric of storytelling.
 We use imagination to stir empathy (through laughter and/or tears) and remind people from diverse cultures that we are all connected in the human experience.

 Thanks for taking a moment to find out more about me and I hope that connection begins with you!